Cuprate/cuprate/rpc/interface/README.md

 This crate simply handles:
 - Registering endpoint routes (e.g. `/get_block.bin`)
-- Handler function signatures
+- Defining handler function signatures
-- (De)serialization of data (JSON-RPC methods/params, binary, JSON)
+- (De)serialization of requests/responses (JSON-RPC, binary, JSON)

-The actual server details are all handled by the [`axum`] and [`tower`] ecosystem, i.e. the whole purpose of this crate is to:
+The actual server details are all handled by the [`axum`] and [`tower`] ecosystem.

+The proper usage of this crate is to:
 1. Implement a [`RpcHandler`]
-2. Use it with [`create_router`] to generate an [`axum::Router`] with all Monero RPC routes/types set
+2. Use it with [`create_router`] to generate an [`axum::Router`] with all Monero RPC routes set
 4. Do whatever with it

 # The [`RpcHandler`]